53 Notable alumni of

 -

-Elizabeth Evelyn Wright was a humanitarian and educator, founding several schools for black children.
+Elizabeth Evelyn Wright was an American humanitarian and educator, founding several schools for black children.
 She founded Denmark Industrial Institute in Denmark, South Carolina, as a school for African-American youth.
 It is present-day Voorhees College, a historically black college (HBCU).

 -